kby-ai/Fire-Smoke-Detection/README.md

 ## Overview

-This repository demonstrates  `Fire/Smoke Detection SDK` with high accuracy by applying artificial intelligence and machine learning techniques. </br>
+This repository demonstrates  `Fire/Smoke Detection SDK` which transforms your CCTV system into an early warning sensor for fire & smoke through docker image pre-built by `KBY-AI`. </br>
 Fire and smoke are common hazards that can cause severe damage to life and property.
-Early detection of fire and smoke can help in preventing or mitigating the consequences of such disasters.
-However, traditional fire and smoke detection methods, such as sensors and alarms, may not be effective in some scenarios, such as outdoor environments, large areas, or complex scenes.
-Therefore, there is a need for a system that can use the power of computer vision and deep learning to analyze visual data and identify fire and smoke events in real time.
+Fires often begin in quiet, low-traffic areas—electrical rooms, loading docks, storage areas—where nobody’s watching. `KBY-AI`'s `fire/smoke detection SDK` turns your existing CCTV into smart fire sentries, instantly detecting smoke or flames before they spiral into a crisis.
+Perfect for warehouses, industrial sites, and logistics hubs.
 > We can customize the `SDK` to align with customer's specific requirements.

 ## Try the API